Date of birth: 4 December 1998

 Rally debut: 2015

 Hobbies: Music, Travel and Design

 Location: Reading, UK

-The 20-year old Englishman has come a long way in a short space of time, having made his rallying debut in the Formula 1000 Junior Rally Championship just five years ago.
+The 22-year old Englishman has come a long way in a short space of time, having made his rallying debut in the Formula 1000 Junior Rally Championship just five years ago.

 Having started his first rally at car number 112, Tom has been quietly gaining the skills required to be a fast rally driver – working hard on his physical and mental fitness, amassing mechanical skills by building and repairing his own car and fine-tuning his all-important pace notes systems.
-He also hasn’t returned to the same events year after year, but instead progressed to the FIA World Rally Championship – the pinnacle of the sport, where event experience is vital.
+Also he also has not returned to the same events year after year, but instead progressed to the FIA World Rally Championship – the pinnacle of the sport, where event experience is vital.